iterative/dvc.org/public/static/docs/command-reference/import.md

 usage: dvc import [-h] [-q | -v] [-o [OUT]] [--rev [REV]] url path

 positional arguments:
   url         Location of DVC project or Git repository to download from path        Path to a file or directory within the project or repository

 ```

 ## Description

 DVC provides an easy way to reuse datasets, intermediate results, ML models, or
-other files and directories tracked in a <abbr>Git repository</abbr> into the
+other files and directories tracked in another Git/DVC repository into the
 workspace.
 The `dvc import` command downloads such a <abbr>data artifact</abbr>
 in a way that it is tracked with DVC, so it can be updated when the data source
 changes.
 (See `dvc update`.)

-The `url` argument specifies the address of the Git repository containing the
+The `url` argument specifies the address of the Git/DVC repository containing
-source <abbr>project</abbr>.
+the source <abbr>project</abbr>.
 Both HTTP and SSH protocols are supported for
 online repositories (e.g. `[user@]server:project.git`). `url` can also be a
 local file system path to an "offline" repository (in this case and if it
 doesn't have a default remote set up, instead of downloading, DVC will try to